NASA Conducts Laminar Flow Research With F-15 Taxi Tests

 Key Takeaways:

-• NASA successfully completed high-speed taxi tests for its Cross Flow Attenuated Natural Laminar Flow (CATNLF) concept, a technology aimed at reducing drag on future commercial aircraft.
+• NASA successfully completed high-speed taxi tests of its Cross Flow Attenuated Natural Laminar Flow (CATNLF) concept, a wing design aimed at reducing drag on future commercial aircraft.

-• The CATNLF concept seeks to extend laminar flow on swept wings by mitigating crossflow effects, potentially leading to significant fuel savings of up to 10% and reduced emissions for commercial airlines.
+• The CATNLF concept seeks to extend natural laminar flow on swept wings by reducing crossflow effects, potentially leading to up to 10% fuel savings for large, long-range transports.

 See a mistake?
 Contact us.